hudmarc/FFO-FishNet-Floating-Origin/README.md

 ## Known issues
 The Floating Origin Observer Condition is currently broken and does not work as expected.
 A fix is forthcoming.

-The example assets are not super helpful at the moment.
+The example assets are outdated at the present time.
 I'm in the process of setting up automated testing to speed up development, and as a result of this the quality of the example assets should improve.

 # FishNet Floating Origin
 Floating Origin for FishNet.
 Tested with FN version `3.4` Should work with all `3.x` versions and also `2.x`